IBC Totes in Canada: Types, Standards, and Compliance Explained

 At Hawman Container Services, stainless steel IBCs are fabricated in 10-gauge stainless, and stainless fabrication is fully segregated from carbon steel production to prevent cross-contamination.

-Pros of steel IBCs: exceptional durability, high temperature resistance, long service life (particularly stainless), and the ability to handle mechanical stress that would damage lighter containers.
+Pros of steel IBC tanks: exceptional durability, high temperature resistance, long service life (particularly stainless), and the ability to handle mechanical stress that would damage lighter containers.

-Cons of steel IBCs: heavier than alternatives, higher initial cost, and corrosion risk with carbon steel if the IBC is not properly matched to the chemical service.
+Cons of steel IBC tanks: heavier than alternatives, higher initial cost, and corrosion risk with carbon steel if the IBC is not properly matched to the chemical service.

-For dangerous goods transport, steel IBCs are typically certified to the UN31A designation.
+For dangerous goods transport, steel IBC tanks are typically certified to the UN31A designation.

 Polyethylene IBC Containers: All-Plastic Designs